jfcloutier/karma_agency/notes/cognition_actor.md

   * or else beliefs of parent CAs based on latent observations would become unfounded
   * the parent CAs can provide these constraints to the CA
 * Up-down and down-up constraints
+  * Parent CAs constrain the space of causal theories of the CAs in their umwelts
+    * By constraining their vocabularies
   * Umwelt CAs constrain the space of beliefs of their parent CAs
-  * Parent CAs constrain the space of causal theories of the CAs in their umwelts
+    * By constraining what the beliefs derived from

 ## Believing (detecting patterns of change in observations)